tonymelek/code_quiz/README.md

 # Code Quiz
 ## Description
 This a simple Begiiner Level HTML Quiz.
-The Quiz starts with an introductory screen giving the user intructions and waits till they are ready to run the quiz, then quiz runs , then an End of Quiz screen
+The Quiz starts with an introductory screen giving the user intructions and waits till they are ready to run the quiz, then quiz runs , then an End of Quiz screen.

+* The Quiz Questions and answer options are read from a CSV file, which can be edited away from the code, just sticking to its current format.

+* Questions are shuffled every time the quiz is run, and multiple choice options are shuffled as well.